- Home

 Support for First Nations communities

-Ash Barty has made a significant contribution to Queensland by providing 13 personal computers to 10 Indigenous Knowledge Centres throughout the state.
+Ash Barty has made a significant contribution to Queensland by providing personal computers to 10 Indigenous Knowledge Centres throughout the state.
 These computers are accessible to all community members, opening up digital pathways and enabling greater access to digital resources, information, and educational opportunities for Aboriginal and Torres Strait Islander communities.

 Ash Barty's support also extends to schools in rural and remote areas, particularly those with a high population of First Nations students.
-Her involvement encourages and enables greater access to educational resources through State Library’s “Live at the Library” program.
+Her involvement encourages and enables greater access to educational resources through State Library’s curriculum-aligned “Live at the Library” program.
 By supporting schools in these regions, Ash helps bridge educational gaps, promotes learning, and empowers young students, especially those from Aboriginal and Torres Strait Islander backgrounds.

-The Corner Transformation Project
+The Corner transformation project